awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.md

 ## Aurora MySQL Engine Versions<a name="AuroraMySQL.Updates.EngineVersions"></a>

-Starting with Aurora MySQL 2\.03\.2, Aurora engine versions have the following syntax\.
+Starting with Aurora MySQL 2\.03\.2 and 1\.19\.0, Aurora engine versions have the following syntax\.

 ```
 <mysql-major-version>.mysql_aurora.<aurora-mysql-version>
 ```

-For example, the engine version for Aurora MySQL 2\.03\.2 is the following\.
+For example, the engine versions for Aurora MySQL 2\.03\.2 and 1\.19\.0 are the following\.

 ```
 5.7.mysql_aurora.2.03.2
+5.6.mysql_aurora.1.19.0
 ```

 **Note**